LAAC-LSCP/ChildProject/docs/templates/PROJECTS.md

 ## Installing datalad

+*Important: datasets are hosted on github and oberon.
+This means you are required access to our private github repositories as well as ssh access to oberon.
+You will be prompted for credentials everytime you issue datalad commands, so we recommand using SSH keys and enabling the Keychain (append `~/.ssh/config` with `UseKeychain yes`).*

 1. Install git-annex using `apt install git-annex` (linux) or `brew install git-annex` (mac).
 Git-annex is available by default on Oberon.
 2. Install datalad with pip : `pip install datalad` (or  `pip install datalad --user` in case of permission issues)